timescale/tsbs/docs/timescaledb.md

 #### `-partitions` (type: `int`, default: `0`)
 Number of space partitions for the primary tag.
 Setting this to `0` will disable space partitioning.

+> **Multi-node Benchmarking**: When testing a multi-node installation, this value should be set to zero or omitted (which will default to zero.)
+In doing so, the distributed hypertable will be created across all connected data nodes, which is the preferred setup.

+#### `-replication-factor` (type: `int`, default: `0`)
+This setting is specifically required to create a distributed hypertable.
+This is only supported on multi-node installations.
+Setting it to a value of 1 is recommended for most multi-node testing.

+If this value is set >=1 on a single-node TimescaleDB instance, `tsbs_load` will error.

 ### Index related